 Best (less expensive) classic rubber flip-flops

-Best fashion flip-flops
+Best comfortable flip-flops

-Best maximalist flip-flops
+Best minimalist flip-flops